ErnestIO/ernest-site/content/developer/logger.md

 # Logger

-Logger is listening at all events inside ofuscating sesnible data and sending it to a third party logger system.
+Logger is listening at all events on the message bus and ofuscating sensible data and sending it to a third party logger system.